 Fanny’s restaurant was opened by Gloria and Blyth Staley in Lonsdale Street, Melbourne, on the site of a Greek café.
 It eventually closed in 1993.
-It was a classic, formal, European restaurant beloved by Melbourne’s upper crust.
+It was a classic, formal, European-style restaurant beloved by Melbourne’s upper crust.
 Gloria Staley, though not a chef, devised the menus.
 Fanny’s was influential and many of the waiters and chefs went on to make their mark in other restaurants.

 Neither Blake nor Gloria Staley had a background in the restaurant industry when they opened Fanny’s in 1960.
 He was an accountant, she had been a ‘housewife’ for 18 years.
 However, the couple travelled widely and were inspired by the fine-dining restaurants of Europe.
 Gloria Staley, despite her lack of professional culinary training, devised the menus.
 Her chefs were expected to execute her ideas with nothing less than perfection.

 The Staleys were fortunate in the acquisition of their premises.
 They came with a wine license.
-Drossou’s had been a Greek restaurant with a licence that permitted them to serve wine with or without a “bona fide meal”.
+Drossou’s had been a Greek restaurant with a wine-shop licence that permitted them to serve wine with or without a “bona fide meal”.
 So, even before the first restaurant licences were granted in Victoria, Fanny’s could offer a truly European dining experience.

 Gloria Staley’s menus reflected trends she observed in London, Paris and New York.
 They changed with the seasons, the only fixed item being ‘Crisped whiting with French fried potatoes, tomato bearnaise and seasonal salad’.
 In 1984, this dish would have cost you $17.50 – expensive fish and chips in those days.